Great Indian Peninsula Railway: The First locomotive

 Around this time there arose debates on what vocabulary be introduced for the railways in native languages.
 The natives had already started referring to railways, in their language, some calling it "Aag Boat"' (the term for steam boats).
 Without proper words to describe the railway systems, even the 1854 translation of the Lardner's Rail Economy (translated by Krishnashastri Bhatwadekar in Marathi) referred to rail roads as "Lokhandi Rustey" the term for Iron Roads, hence even the name of the book was Lokhandi Rustyanche Sunshipt Vurnan (translated as "A Short Account of Iron Roads").
 Some translations were soon suggested.

 The locomotive in its shed at Byculla drew crowds of thousands from over the city.
 When it began its operations, sometimes carrying twelve wagons of Ballast up the steep slopes, the natives standing in the way in astonishment.
 For the natives, it was a mesmerizing experience, for they had never seen such an immensity traveling on rails.
 Not satisfied by watching from sides, the crowds would come extremely close to the operating locomotive, only paving way when the loco came a few meters away.
 Police was ordered around the line for the safety of the observers.
-Finally twelve men with sticks were employed for this duty.
+Finally twelve men with sticks were employed to keep check on the crowd.
 Some people sought an opportunity, setting up stalls of Toddy and cakes, to sell to the visitors.

-The same year, three Locomotives and the rail carriages arrived on the ship, Charles along with six European locomotive drivers in September 1852.
+The same year, three locomotives and the rail carriages arrived on the ship, Charles along with six European locomotive drivers in September 1852.

-First trial run
+The First trial run

 The first trial run was conducted between Bombay and Thane on 18 November 1852, at noon.
 The locomotives and the carriages were not yet in order (having arrived only 2 months previously).
 Hence the same Lord Falkland was employed as the locomotive, with trucks, temporarily fitted to be used as carriages.
 The journey was to start at noon, reaching the destination of Parsick (Parsik) point at about 1 p.m.
 They were to have their tiffin in the tunnel there, and to return at sunset, as reported by the Allen's Indian Mail of 1852.
 The passengers were the engineers, directors and their friends.
-The journey started soon after twelve p.m., later halting at near the beginning of the Salsette island for refilling water.
+The journey started soon after twelve p.m., later halting at near the beginning of the Salsette Island for refilling water.
 The entire journey was extensively described by the newspaper The Bombay Times and Journal of Commerce (now The Times of India).
 The journey was reported completed in 45 mins, the highest speed being 50 mph (about 80 km/h), with the average of 30 mph (about 48 km/h).
 This journey paved the way for the first official run, the following year, on 16 April 1853, that formally began the era of the Indian Railways.